27 Toronto Tourist Attractions That You Shouldn’t Miss

 Chinatown itself is a neat experience and conveniently placed along Spadina.
 This makes it easy to wander through on the way to another attraction.

-Toronto is a city that prides itself on its multiculturalism and ethnic diversity so check it out!
+Toronto is a city that prides itself on its multiculturalism and ethnic diversity, so check it out!

 Rogers Centre

 Still thinking about sports?
 How about catching a baseball game?
-The Blue Jays play at the Rogers Centre – located physically at the base of the CN Tower.
+The Blue Jays play at the Rogers Centre – physically located at the base of the CN Tower.

-The Jays are the only Canadian team playing in Major League Baseball so if you’re in Toronto anytime from April to September, Toronto is your only chance to catch baseball north of the border!
+The Jays are the only Canadian team playing in Major League Baseball, so if you’re in Toronto anytime from April to September, Toronto is your only chance to catch baseball north of the border!

 The nice thing about Jays games is that the summer weather means a great time out in the sunshine.

-The other great thing about tickets at the Rogers Centre is that that they are still relatively inexpensive.
+Unlike at Scotiabank Arena, you can show up on game day, wait in line, and get tickets!
 It’s a franchise that isn’t too expensive yet (cough, the Leafs).
-Here’s the Jays website for tickets.
+Here’s the website for Jays tickets.

 Queen Street West

-Queen Street West is certainly where you can get some shopping done!
 Located – you guessed it – along Queen Street West west of Yonge Street and extending well past Bathurst Street, Queen Street is also home to many amazing restaurants, hip bars and pubs, and coffee shops.

 One of our favourite ramen places is on Queen Street West and Lisa misses it dearly from when we used to go for ramen lunch!
 Mmmm, noodles.